“I hear and I forget. I see and I remember. I do and I understand” (Confucius)

 How do we identify and classify materials based on their properties?
 This engaging science workshop invites students to investigate the properties of materials and the objects they shape, while exploring their real-world applications.
 Through a sequence of hands-on, inquiry-based activities, students develop critical thinking and problem-solving skills as they test properties such as absorbency or conductivity.
 They are challenged to select suitable materials for specific purposes, encouraging them to consider performance under varying conditions.

-What factors influence the strength and stability of a structure?
-How do materials and design choices impact performance?
-In this engaging, hands-on workshop, students take on the role of junior engineers to explore the forces that affect structural strength and stability.
+What makes a structure strong and stable?
+In this engaging, hands-on workshop, students step into the role of junior engineers to investigate how materials, shapes, and forces influence structural performance.
 Through practical investigations, they test different materials and shapes, applying engineering in investigating bridges.
-The session concludes with a closer look at iconic UAE buildings, helping students understand how engineering principles are applied in modern construction.
+The workshop concludes with an exploration of iconic UAE buildings, connecting their learning to real-world engineering and construction.

 This engaging, hands-on STEM workshop invites students to explore the fascinating world of light through interactive investigation.
-Students examine natural and artificial sources of light, uncover the science behind rainbows and light scattering, and develop a clear understanding of the reason we experience day and night.
-Through practical experimentation, students investigate key properties of light—including reflection, refraction, and shadow formation.
+Students examine natural and artificial light sources, uncover the science behind rainbows and light scattering, and discover why we experience day and night.
+Through practical experiments, they investigate reflection, refraction, and shadows, before building simple solar-powered circuits to connect scientific concepts with real-world applications and renewable energy.

 Why do we experience day and night?
 What causes the phases of the Moon?
 How does Earth compare to the other planets in our solar system?
 This engaging and hands-on workshop invites students to explore the wonders of space through interactive investigation.
 Students discover the structure of our solar system, learn the difference between inner and outer planets, and explore fascinating phenomena such as craters, asteroids, comets, and shooting stars.